Google Pixel 9 review: A fun, pocketable AI phone

 Why you can trust Android Central Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-The new Google Pixel 9 represents a bit of a departure from its predecessor, offering not just a new look but a number of spec bumps that inch this phone closer to a "Pro" device.
+The Google Pixel 9 represents a slight departure from its predecessor, offering not just a new look but several spec upgrades that inch this phone closer to a "Pro" device.
 Unfortunately, it's not quite there, despite Google inflating the price by $100 to match some other competitors, but it gets close, offering plenty of fun AI features that users are sure to love (or ignore).

-After spending some time with the Pixel 9, I can confidently say that this is a very good phone, with enough power and good enough cameras to get the job done.
+I've used the Pixel 9 on and off since it launched in August 2024.
+I can confidently say that this is a very good phone, with enough power and good enough cameras to get the job done.
 The Pixel 9 may not be the most powerful phone out there, but it is good at what it does, and that should be enough for most people.
 And what's great is that you don't even need to pay for a subscription to experience some of its best AI features.

 Google Pixel 9: Price and availability